February 2026 • 18 min read

 Depression

-Meta-analyses indicate that obesity increases the risk of depression by approximately 55%, and depression increases the risk of obesity by approximately 58%.
-This relationship is stronger in women and in individuals with severe obesity.
-Shared mechanisms include chronic inflammation, hypothalamic-pituitary-adrenal axis dysfunction, and social stigmatization.
+Meta-analyses indicate a bidirectional association between obesity and depression: obesity raises depression risk, and depression raises obesity risk.
+The relationship is stronger in women and in individuals with severe obesity.
+Shared mechanisms include chronic inflammation, hypothalamic-pituitary-adrenal axis dysfunction, and social stigma.

 Anxiety Disorders

-Similar bidirectional relationships exist between obesity and anxiety disorders.
-Those with obesity are approximately 25% more likely to experience anxiety disorders.
+Bidirectional relationships also exist between obesity and anxiety disorders.
 Weight-related stigma, body image concerns, and social isolation contribute to these associations.

 Quality of Life Impact